Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Simulation Results

-It can be observed in Fig.~\ref{fig3} that all target DOAs are estimated and paired by our proposed method correctly.
-Therefore, the proposed tensor model can be used to resolve more targets than the conventional L-shaped nested array signal model.
-Note that some estimates fall out of the grid, which is caused by the cross term residue in Step~2.
-With the increase of the number of targets, the precise estimation of ${\bf H}$ becomes more difficult as well as the determination of a proper reliability factor $\mu$.
-Under this circumstance, the cross term is unavoidable and the DOA estimation accuracy is therefore degraded slightly.
-Fig.~5 also proves that the pair-matching method proposed in this paper is effective even in some very challenging scenario for 2-D DOA estimation, where some targets share identical azimuth or elevation angles.

-\subsection{Example~4: RMSE Performance versus SNR}
+\subsection{Example~3: RMSE Performance versus SNR}

-Our fourth example aims to illustrate the DOA estimation performance of the proposed iterative algorithm in terms of RMSE.
-Three targets are placed at $\theta_k = [15^\circ, 25^\circ, 35^\circ]$ and $\phi_k = [50^\circ, 40^\circ, 30^\circ]$.
-To ensure the validity of the proposed algorithm, the maximum number of iterations is set as $L = 20$ and $\mu = 0.9$.
-The conventional nested array signal model is used to conduct 2-D DOA estimation via the SS technique, wherein an extra pair-matching procedure is demanded.
-The ALS algorithm based on the tensor model \eqref{15} is also used.
-In the proposed algorithm, the initial DOA estimation result before mitigating the cross term is named as Elevation/Azimuth-Step~1 while the final DOA estimation result after eliminating the cross term is referred to as Elevation/Azimuth-Step~2.
+Our third example aims to illustrate the DOA estimation performance of the proposed iterative algorithm in terms of RMSE.
+Three sources are placed at ${(\theta_k,\phi_k)} \in \left\{(10^\circ,45^\circ), (20^\circ,40^\circ), (30^\circ,35^\circ)\right\}$.
+To ensure the validity of the proposed algorithm, the maximum number of iterations is set as $L = 20$ and $\mu = 0.95$.
+The JSVD, CESA, CSAP and SS methods exploit the signal covariance matrix model.
+The CPD algorithm uses the higher-order tensor model \eqref{13}, while the TALA and the proposed approaches are based on the reshaped tensor model \eqref{15}.
+The CRB of the proposed method is also presented.
+The other settings are unchanged.